GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 Then switch to the Scripts folder as the base from which to call various compile scripts.

+    cd ~/source/BaseElements-Plugin-Libraries/scripts
+or
-    cd BaseElements-Plugin-Libraries/scripts
+    cd ~/Documents/GitHub/BaseElements-Plugin-Libraries/scripts

 Then run the script that downloads all the current source files :

     ./1_getSource.sh

-You don't need to re-run this unless it changes in github and there's a new version of one of the libraries.
+You don't need to re-run this unless a linked version changes in github because there's a new version of one of the libraries.
 Each build process starts from a clean folder and unpacks the archive at the beginning, so you only need to download once.
 You can then run any of the individual **build** scripts, or build everything :

     ./2_build.sh

 That will then run through every single build process and will take hours on most macs, seems to be only minutes on linux.

-Once that is done, assuming no errors, you can can then go to the BE plugin repository and build that.
-There's no need to copy anything across.
+Once that is done, assuming no errors, all the required headers and libraries will be in the correct Plugin folder, so you can can then go to the BE plugin repository and build that.

 ### Updating to a new library version.